Get ready to practice by settling into a comfortable position.

-Rhythm Meditation (2:19) mp3.
 Placing all your attention on sound is a wonderful way to develop awareness.
-Gently rest your attention on the changing rhythms of the sounds.
+Gently rest your attention on the changing sounds in the rhythm meditation.
 When the sound fades at the end, you may want to sit quietly and simply notice the rhythm of your breathing.

 Listen to Joy’s meditations on the free Insight Timer app, where you can also find meditations from more than 3000 teachers!